Gurbaksh Chahal: Early life

 Chahal was born on July 17, 1982, in Tarn Taran Sahib, a city near Amritsar in India's Punjab state, in a Sikh family.
 He was the youngest of four children.
 His father, Avtar Singh, was a police officer and mother, Arjinder Chahal, was a nurse in Tarn Taran Sahib.
 In 1985, during the aftermath of the Khalistani insurgency, Chahal's parents emigrated to the United States, his father having won a green card lottery.
 Chahal was raised by his grandmother for a short time.
 He emigrated the following year, at age four.
 The family lived in a one-bedroom apartment in San Jose, California.
 His father took a job with the Postal Service and his mother worked as an nurse's assistant.
 He has two elder sisters — Nirmal and Kamal, and an elder brother Taj Chahal; the latter two had worked with Chahal in his ventures.
 His family were devout followers of Sikhism and Chahal and his brother used to wear a turban, a type of headwear based on cloth winding.
 He has said that he was the subject of intense racial bullying from the age of 5 in the local elementary school.
 At the age of 10, he was forced to remove his turban, at knife-point.

 Chahal was an average student during schooling, earning B and C grades in his studies.
 To support his family, he bought second hand printers from the local market for $50 and resold printers on eBay for $200 at the age of 15.
 Chahal bought the Dell.net and HP.net domain names in 1997 and sent a letter to the companies offering to sell the names back to them for ten thousand dollars.
 He started receiving cease-and-desist letters and had to give the domains back.
 All of his family members had to work double shifts after his father incurred losses in stock market trading.

 Education

-At age 16, in the year 1998 Chahal dropped out of Independence High School to pursue a career in Internet advertising; his parents wished him to be a doctor.
-While still in high school, he took college course on the campus of what is now Evergreen Valley College.
-In 1998 Chahal launched a digital advertising company with the name ClickAgents, Chahal has since noted this to be the biggest risk-prone decision taken in his career.
+Although his parents hoped he would become a doctor, 16-year-old Chahal dropped out of Independence High School in 1998 to pursue a career in internet advertising.
+While still in high school, he had taken college-level computer courses on the campus of what is now Evergreen Valley College.
+After leaving high school, Chahal launched a digital advertising company called ClickAgents, which as recently as 2008 he asserted was the riskiest decision he has ever made.